laymonage/gsoc/content/posts/scratch.md

 `psycopg2` from adapting the value to Python objects.

-According to the docs, we can either cast the column to `text` in the query, or register a no-op `json.loads` with `register_default_json` (the registration is shared for the same database connection).
-If we choose the latter, we might break compatibility with `contrib.postgres`'s `JSONField`, since it doesn't allow a custom decoder and it relies on `psycopg2`'s `json.loads` instead.
+According to the docs, we can either cast the column to `text` in the query, or register a no-op `loads` with `register_default_json` (the registration is shared for the same database connection).
+If we choose the latter, we might break compatibility with `contrib.postgres`'s `JSONField`, since it doesn't allow a custom decoder and it relies on `psycopg2`'s `loads` instead.

 Thankfully, we can implement the former by overriding `select_format`.
 It's not documented as of this writing, but the docstring gives a clue on how it